vmware/container-service-extension/docs/cse3_1/CSE31.md

    property under `vcd` section of the config file.
 This property can be safely deleted.

-2. Addition of property `legacy_mode`: This property indicates whether CSE server needs to leverage the latest features like the RDE framework, placement policies of VCD or not.
+2. Addition of property `legacy_mode`: This property indicates whether CSE server needs to leverage the latest features of VCD like RDE framework, placement policies or not.
    * set the `legacy_mode` to true if CSE 3.1 is configured with VCD 10.1.
 End users will see native clusters as regular vApps with some Kubernetes specific metadata.
    * set the `legacy_mode` to false if CSE 3.1 is configured with VCD >= 10.2.